jstromsoe/reach-docs/docs/quickstart.md

 ![reach_view_updater_wifi_connect.png](img/quickstart/reach_view_updater_wifi_connect.png)

-* After that Reach device will reboot and connect to your Wi-Fi network.
+* After that Reach device will attempt to connect your Wi-Fi network.

-> **IMPORTANT**
+> If your device did not connect to Wi-Fi network it will switch to hotspot mode.

-> If your device do not connect to Wi-Fi network, check your name and password once again.
+> You can find Reach on **http://reach.local** or **http://192.168.42.1**.
-> You can find Reach on **http://reach.local** or **http://192.168.42.1** as usual in hotspot mode.
+> Check your network name and password and try again.

 ### Accessing Reach device in a network

-After connecting Reach device to an existing Wi-Fi network, you will need to identify it IP.
+After connecting Reach device to an existing Wi-Fi network, you will need to identify it's IP.

 For this you can use: